Andrewkimmm/GPCR-BERT/README.md

 'model.py', 'train.py', 'utils.py', 'dataset' contains the models and functions that are used in 'two_position_main.py'.

-'NPXXY_correlation.ipynb', 'PXXG_correlation.ipynb','CWXP_correlation.ipynb' has the complete list of correlation data of GPCRs.
+'NPXXY_correlation.ipynb', 'PXXG_correlation.ipynb', 'CWXP_correlation.ipynb' has the complete list of correlation data of GPCRs.

 'Heatmap.ipynb', 't_SNE.ipynb' are the codes for visualizing and interpreting the GPCR-Bert.